The Image-to-Text Project

 Other Hamilton papers have been transliterated in a separate project at the University of Zurich under the direction of Professor Marianne Hundt; find out more on the University of Zurich website.

-Since summer 2016, with the encouragement of the Library, we have been planning a significant expansion of the project, and in November 2016 we were awarded a seedcorn grant by the John Rylands Research Institute, allowing us to add to the corpus and improve the annotation and markup of existing files.
+From summer 2016, with the encouragement of the Library, we began planning a significant expansion of the project, and in November 2016 we were awarded a seedcorn grant by the John Rylands Research Institute, allowing us to add to the corpus and improve the annotation and markup of existing files.
 Revision of markup continues, and presentation of letters on the website has been overhauled.
-Meanwhile we look forward to several collaborative contributions:
+Meanwhile there were a number of collaborative contributions:

-- Further transliterations by Dr Erik Smitterberg’s MA students at Uppsala University – gratefully received June 2019, editing in progress.
+- Further transliterations by Dr Erik Smitterberg’s MA students at Uppsala University – gratefully received June 2019.